lewissbaker/papers/isocpp/atomic_notify_fixes.md

 This is becasue the standard `[basic.life]` p6.2 states that a call to a member function on a pointer to an object whose lifetime has ended has undefined behaviour.

-This paper proposes introducing a new API for obtaining a `std::atomic_notify_token<T>` from a `std::atomic<T>` or `std::atomic_ref<T>` which can then be used to notify threads waiting on that atomic object without worrying about whether the underlying atomic object is still alive.
-It also proposes adding a new API for obtaining a `std::atomic_flag_notify_token` from a `std::atomic_flag`.
+This paper proposes introducing a new API for obtaining a `std::notify_token<Atomic>` from a `std::atomic<T>`, `std::atomic_ref<T>` or `std::atomic_flag` which can then be used to notify threads waiting on that atomic object without worrying about whether the underlying atomic object is still alive.

 This paper also proposes deprecating the existing `notify_one()` and `notify_all()` member functions of `std::atomic`, `std::atomic_ref` and `std::atomic_flag` types.